-Application required-ONEAPP deadlines are set by the Office of Experiential Learning; opportunities remaining available after the deadline will be advertised.
+Application required-LagniApp deadlines are set by the Office of Experiential Learning; opportunities remaining available after the deadline will be advertised.

-Public Service, Judicial, and In-House & Corporate Counsel Externships

-The Externship courses provide legal education and skills development in real-life settings.
-Students work and learn in a variety of workplaces: public interest or organizations; courts or government offices at the federal, state or local level; and corporate counsel offices.
-The Externship courses allow students to gain expertise in professional skills and problemsolving; study professionalism and the lawyers' ethical requirements; examine lawyers' roles in the delivery of justice and ensuring justice for all; develop specific lawyering skills or learn a specific area of law; explore career interests in a variety of legal fields and build a professional network; and provide service to the community and to the public at large.
-The Judicial and Public Service Externship courses are year-long; the In-House & Corporate Counsel Externship is a one-semester course.
+Public Service, Judicial, and In-House & Corporate Counsel Externships and learn in a variety of workplaces: public interest or nonprofit organizations; courts or government offices at the federal, state or local level; and corporate counsel offices.
+The Externship courses allow students to gain expertise in professional skills and problem-solving; study professionalism and the lawyers' ethical requirements; examine lawyers' roles in the delivery of justice and ensuring justice for all; develop specific lawyering skills or learn a specific area of law; explore career interests in a variety of legal fields and build a professional network; and provide service to the community and to the public at large.
+The Judicial and Public Service Externship courses are year-long; the In-House & Corporate Counsel Externship is a onesemester course.
 Three non-classroom credits are awarded for each semester of fieldwork.
 The course is graded Pass-C-Fail.
 Students are required to work a minimum of 135 hours per semester at their field placements.
 One writing sample is submitted to the faculty supervisor each semester.
 In addition, students submit brief reflective pieces based on questions posed by their faculty supervisor.